 - Targeting: This is of the most notable features of this app.
 Apart from queuing your post, you can also set a target audience for your post.
 For example, you can target a country-specific audience while scheduling or queuing your post.

 - Post link as image: Images work much better than direct links on Facebook, and with one click you can publish a post link as an image.
 This will not only increase the visibility of your link, you will also get more CTR.

 - RSS feed automation: You can automate publishing from the RSS feed.
 This is handy, but somehow I prefer manual posting to auto-posting.
 It is a good idea to link your feed with your Pocket app feed, and use it to share your best content.

 - Trending content: Using this feature, you can find the top trending content on the web based on any keyword.
-This is very helpful toward finding readable content on your pages and groups.
+This is very helpful in finding readable content on your pages and groups.

-These are just few of the many features offered by this app.
+These are just a few of the many features offered by this app.

 Now let me explain some of these features with the help of screenshots.

 Facebook status ideas engine:

 One of the major problems with Facebook pages these days is engagement (Facebook EdgeRank).
 To ensure that your status updates are seen by everyone, you need to come up with some pretty compelling status updates, which encourage user interaction in the form of “Likes” and comments.

 Post Planner status ideas is an answer to this problem.
 This feature was created with the idea of beating the Facebook EdgeRank algorithm in mind.
 You can select from the vast pool of status ideas for your pages and/or groups.